ooni/spec/data-formats/README.md

 - all toplevel keys belong to the base data format.

-- the `agent` and `requests` keys within the `test_keys` belong to the HTTP template data format.
+- the `agent` and `requests` keys within the `test_keys` belong to the HTTP data format.

-- the `queries` key within the `test_keys` belongs to the DNS template data format.
+- the `queries` key within the `test_keys` belongs to the DNS data format.

 - the `tcp_connect` key within the `test_keys` belongs
 to the TCPConnect data format.